We found that many small businesses didn’t know where to go for help or who to contact

 Small and medium-sized businesses in the UK were waiting for a shocking £26.3 billion in overdue payments.
 The Department for Business, Energy and Industrial Strategy (BEIS) asked us to work with them to translate legislation into a service that helps SMEs get paid more quickly.

 Together with BEIS, we delivered a digital service for the Small Business Commissioner (SBC) to help small businesses.
-To date, the SBC has helped settle over £500,000 worth of overdue invoices.
+At the time of writing, the SBC had helped settle over £500,000 worth of overdue invoices.

 Working with dxw was a pleasure.
 As a small business themselves they had a clear understanding of the audience we needed to reach with the product, and they were able to mobilise their networks very quickly so that no time was wasted in the early days of the project.
 Their knowledge of government digital standards and principles was impressive, and hugely helpful when we needed to make content and design decisions.
 As the head of the policy team, I felt like an integral part of the delivery effort, and dxw colleagues were great at planning and working around my availability.